-Enabling research and collaboration through key events
+Enabling emerging technologies discovery, development and use through key events

 How the program works